SSWConsulting/SSW.Rules.Content/rules/production-do-you-know-to-subtitle-your-videos/rule.md

 ---
 type: rule
-title: Post-Production - Do you know to subtitle your videos?
+title: Post-Production - Do you subtitle your videos?
 uri: production-do-you-know-to-subtitle-your-videos
 authors:
   - title: Adam Cogan